dirtbags/pcapdb/README.md

 currently active queues.
 For further debugging/introspection, the rabbitmq admin plugin provides a web interface that can be quite useful.

-RabbitMQ need only be configured on the search head.
+RabbitMQ server need only be configured on the search head.
 We've provided a script that does most of the
 work:
 ```
 $ /var/pcapdb/core/bin/rabbitmq_setup.sh